-- 1. Select one of the following combinations of data: - One or two string fields

-- Note: If you do not select a number or rate/ratio field, your data will be aggregated and a count will be displayed.

-- 2. Create the treemap using the following steps:

-- a.
-Drag the selected fields to a new card.

-- b.
-Hover over the Chart drop zone.
+- 1. Select one of the following combinations of data: - One or two string fields - One or two string fields ln plus one or two number D or rate/ratio fields - Note: If you do not select a number or rate/ratio field, your data will be aggregated and a count will be displayed. - 2.
+Create the treemap using the following steps: - a.
+Drag the selected fields to a new card. - b.
+Hover over the Chart drop zone. - c.

-- c.
 Drop the selected fields on Treemap.